Sandeepsuresh1998/MagicAssesment/README.md

 ## Testing
   This is the area that if I had more time I would rigorously test more.
 Right now, my code makes a lot of assumptions that the data that I read will be correct and there are no 'gotchas'.
 For example, what if a row had a temperature reading that was actually a string?
-Or what if there was any missing data in any column (note solution to this is trivial and is talked about in my code, just left out for performance reasons)
+Or what if there was any missing data in any column (note solution to this is trivial and is talked about in my code, just left out for performance reasons).
+What also happens if the data is not sorted by time does the calculations around fluctuation change?

 ## Final Thoughts
-  To be honest, pandas this kind of data engineering work is not my forte.
-My experience with working with these technologies was only during my time as a Machine Learning Engineer at Nordstrom.
+  To be honest, my pandas skills is not my forte.
+My experience with working with these technologies was only during my time as a Machine Learning
+  Engineer at Nordstrom.
 My python experiences are a lot more oriented around creating clients to test services, and making and handling api calls.
   Regardless, I hope my work here was enough to get me to the next round, and if not thank you for reading this far :)